Six Important Skills That Require No Talent

-Degrees, certifications, training sessions, mentoring and shadowing; these are all great opportunities to expand your knowledge of your field and further your career.
 Did you know there are other things you can do to enhance your performance at work?
 And get this… they require little talent or additional skills!

 1. Timeliness

-Yes, you may make up your hours for the week and you may be the optimistic chronic late person.
-You can blame your lateness on the way your brain is wired and you can make excuses about the traffic that regularly peppers your commute, but the truth is, those excuses are going to get old to a lot of people really quickly.
-In the end, being on time just looks better.
+Yes, you may make up your hours for the week by taking a shorter lunch or staying late.
+And you may be the optimistic chronically late person.
+You can blame your lateness on the way your brain is wired and you can make excuses about the traffic that regularly peppers your commute.

 Being on time is great, being early is even better.
 It shows you have respect for others’ time and that you are a true professional.